MattKim97/MattKim97/README.md

 ### Hi there 👋
+My name is Matthew Kim!
+A software engineer with a previous background in biological research.

 <!--
 **MattKim97/MattKim97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.